zsteed/NobleNetworking/Readme.md

     ])

-    // This "execute" begins all "dependent" operations and the "done" operation. doneOperation.execute { success in
+    // This "execute" begins all "dependent" operations and wait for a response doneOperation.execute { success in
-      print("Was successful == \(success)"
+      print(success)
     }

-    // Now the done operation won't execute until both 'dependentOperations' finish.
-    // Special note, if any of those operations "fail", you will receive an result.error

   ```